masterpiece91/SampleJavaTestSuite/README.md

 ------------

 Project is a maven project which means that it must follow maven directory structure.
-The project is flexible and being developed should take into consideration the fact that it will be used to drive all automation tests for the IIN Learning Center Project.
+The project is flexible and while being developed should take into consideration the fact that it will be used to drive all automation tests for the IIN Learning Center Project.
 The project will include the following platforms:
 		- Web